Charlie Brooks: EastEnders

-When executive producer Matthew Robinson re-introduced the character of Janine Butcher in 1999, after Alexia Demetriou left, Brooks secured the role.
+When executive producer Matthew Robinson re-introduced the character of Janine Butcher in 1999, after Alexia Demetriou had left the role, Brooks secured the role.
 Brooks remained in the role until May 2004.

 In April 2008, Brooks returned to EastEnders for a guest stint.
 She was later confirmed to be coming back as a regular character.
-She said, "I had doubts to begin with, mainly because of Kiki, as I know how full-on EastEnders can be, and then there's that stigma about going back to a soap.
+She said, "I had doubts to begin with, mainly because of Kiki [her daughter], as I know how full-on EastEnders can be, and then there's that stigma about going back to a soap.
 But I'm so pleased I did, it was the right decision.
 Especially with what's going on at the moment, I feel really lucky to have a job and I need the security because of Kiki.
 I was just going to go back for a year, but I had a meeting with the boss last week and we're going to go for another year.
 So lots more time to get up to much mischief".
 Executive producer Diederick Santer said, "I couldn't be more pleased that Charlie Brooks is re-joining EastEnders.
 With her appearances last month, she reminded us what a fine actress she is, and what an intriguing, watchable and engaging character she plays as Janine".
 She temporarily departed in September 2012, and returned in April 2013 before departing again in March 2014.

 In April 2021, it was announced that Brooks had agreed to reprise the role once again for a "huge storyline" and would return later in the year.
 She made her on-screen return in September 2021.
 Brooks appeared in her 1,000th episode as Janine on 10 February 2022.